Evaluate Your Driving Skills

 - Trouble judging gaps in traffic at intersections and on highway entrance/exit ramps

-- Other drivers honking at you and instances when you are angry at other drivers
+- Other drivers honking at you and times when you are angry at other drivers

 - Friends or relatives not wanting to drive with you

-- Difficulty seeing the sides of the road when looking straight ahead
+- Trouble seeing the sides of the road when looking straight ahead

 - Being easily distracted or having a hard time concentrating while driving